Helsinki RC: 2021 Season

 In 2021, the rugby season was once again threatened by the harsh restrictions that were in place in Finland in the first part of the year, which prevented the club members from training until just nine weeks before the beginning of the (once again shortened) season.
 As a partial consequence, all three teams suffered a shortage of roster depth which only aggravated as the season progressed and injuries occurred.

-Despite strong wins against Porvoo (45-8), Kuopio (111-0) and Turku (38-14), Big Guns lost the city derby against Warriors (7-27) and had to go through semifinals for a shot at the title.
-After coming out victorious in a fought match against Porvoo (20-10), Big Guns retained their sixth championship win in a nervewrecking final in Tampere against Warriors, after a late penalty kick from Joonas Bask sealed the score 15-12 for HRC.
+Despite strong wins against Porvoo (45–8), Kuopio (111–0) and Turku (38–14), Big Guns lost the city derby against Warriors (7-27) and had to go through semifinals for a shot at the title.
+After coming out victorious in a fought match against Porvoo (20–10), Big Guns retained their sixth championship win in a nervewrecking final in Tampere against Warriors, after a late penalty kick from Joonas Bask sealed the score 15-12 for HRC.
 Also, Jake Pratley won the Coach of the Year award.

-Blue Tigers, plagued by injuries, could not repeat the positive year they had in 2020, concluding the regular season in Division 1 last place and being relegated to Division 2 for the next season.
+The second team could not repeat the positive year they had in 2020, concluding the regular season in Division 1 last place and being relegated to Division 2 for the next season.

-Ladies entered the 2021 season as a strong title contender, defeating Jyväskylä (36-0), Warriors (50-0) and Turku Swans (32-5) and showing to be able to compete against reigning champions Tampere (5-10).
-Despite a large win in the semifinal against Turku Swans (41-10), Ladies came up short in the fight for the title due to a heartbreaking loss in the final rematch against Tampere (7-18).
+HRC women's team entered the 2021 season as a strong title contender, defeating Jyväskylä (36–0), Warriors (50–0) and Turku Swans (32–5) and showing to be able to compete against reigning champions Tampere (5–10).
+Despite a large win in the semifinal against Turku Swans (41–10), HRC came up short in the fight for the title due to a heartbreaking loss in the final rematch against Tampere (7–18).
 HRC utility back Heidi Hennessy won the Player of the Year award.

 2022 Season

-The 2022 XVs season featured the return of a full schedule after two years of pandemic, and started with a big structural change for HRC: Jake Pratley, who also took over the role of Head Coach of the Finnish Women's XV National Team during the offseason, was named Director of Rugby, with the goal of starting a new cycle for all three club teams.
+The 2022 XVs season featured the return of a full schedule after two years of pandemic, and started with a big structural change for HRC: Jake Pratley was named Director of Rugby, with the goal of starting a new cycle for all three club teams.

 Similarly to other teams, HRC struggled in the offseason, as the cold temperature that lasted until late May prevented the use of the home training field in Myllypuro.
-However, the regular season proved successful for HRC, as both Big Guns and Ladies concluded in first place and qualified directly for the Championship Final in Turku.
-Big Guns defeated Warriors (45-15) and retrieved their 7th national title.
-Ladies ended the championship drought, emerging on top in the final against Tampere (37-17).
+However, the regular season proved successful for HRC, as both men and women's teams concluded in first place and qualified directly for the Championship Final in Turku.
+Men went on to defeat Warriors (45–15) and retrieve their 7th national title.
+HRC women's team ended the championship drought, emerging on top in the final against Tampere (37–17).
 This marked the second time the Club achieved a double (the first since 2016) and the longest winning streak for the Men's team.

 Jake Pratley was named Coach of the Year and Sanna-Kaisa Lintu won the Player of the Year award.
 Mikko Moilanen reached his 100th XVs cap with HRC.